ABelliqueux/memcardrex/README.md

 With the USB driver installed and the PS3 Memory Card Adaptor plugged in, you should now be able to read, write and format PS1 Memory Cards.

+### Compiling on Linux

+The project is working well with Mono.

+ 1. Install mono from the [official site](http://www.mono-project.com/download/).
+The package included on some Linux distributions is not working.
+ 2. Run the following command: ``xbuild /property:TargetFrameworkVersion=v4.0``

 ### Credits

+[LibUsbDotNet](https://sourceforge.net/projects/libusbdotnet/) is LGPLv2.
+[Version 2.2.2.9](https://sourceforge.net/projects/libusbdotnet/files/LibUsbDotNet/LibUsbDotNet%20v2.2.0/) is provided for convenience.

 <b>Beta testers:</b>
 <br>Gamesoul Master, Xtreme2damax and Carmax91.